Know the real truth about IUD insertion before visiting a birth control clinic.

 Be positive and motivated - Studies have shown that women who are motivated experience less discomfort than those that are apprehensive.

-If you’re anxious - focus on the positives of having an IUD (mistake proof , convenient and no estrogen) -
+If you’re anxious - focus on the positives of having an IUD (mistake proof , convenient and no estrogen) and

-pros outweigh the cons for the temporary discomfort.
+pros outweighing the cons for the temporary discomfort.

 Think about the timing of when your IUD clinic appointment will take place.